Kelly Bear C.A.R.E.S. Program

 The Kelly Bear C.A.R.E.S.
-Program (Character And Resiliency Education Skills) is a cost effective, multimedia curriculum that is developmentally appropriate for large or small groups of children ages 5-9.
+Curriculum (Character and Resiliency Education Skills) is a cost effective, multimedia curriculum that is developmentally appropriate for large or small groups of children 4-9 years of age.
 Kelly Bear is a friendly, life-size-bear who interacts with real children and serves as both teacher and hero while the children master new skills and understand new concepts.
 Children readily identify with the green bear who makes mistakes but keeps trying to do his best.
 Interactive songs highlight the program.
 It has been field-tested and proven effective (click here for C.A.R.E.S.
-Program Research).
+Curriculum Research).

 Cathedral-Day